NethServer/docs/administrator-manual/en/docker.rst

   The difference between macvlan and aeria is that macvlan is not a plugin, it is an official network driver.

-NethServer docker provides a docker network named ``macvlan`` that must be bound to a bridge.
+|product| docker provides a docker network named ``macvlan`` that must be bound to a bridge.
 Each container on the network ``macvlan`` must have a relevant IP in the range assigned to macvlan, all containers will communicate like any servers on your network.

 For the bridge creation the server manager could be used, if you have already installed the account provider Samba AD (nethserver-dc), you have already a bridge called ``br0``.